surgemedia/qeli/README.md

 	- "grunt dev"

 <h2>Javascript Libraries</h2>
-Add all VENDOR plugins to bower and manage from there if possible.
+-Add all VENDOR plugins to bower and manage from there if possible.
 List each below if not bower-able
 	- refer to bower.json for plugin packages
 	- see assets/js/vendor for deployed files
-Add all custom js plugins as individual modular files
+-Add all custom js plugins as individual modular files
 	- see assets/js/plugins for build files
 	- merged into scripts.min.js and scripts.js for deployment